 - La Lebanesa – A Modigliani like woman carrying a water pitcher.
 Ramiz Barquet was Lebanese Mexican.

 Innovative American sculptor and centerpiece designer, Dale Evers, found inspiration and a foundation for his art at a foundry in Guadalajara at Art 21 Studio.
 Here he was able to cast expanded size ranges of his designs.
 The pieces at Casa del Sol are from his Zapopan Collection, named after the Zapopan area in Guadalajara where Art 21 Studio is located.
 His art can be viewed across California, Hawaii, and even Canada in galleries, hotels, and sculpture gardens.

-- Amorfius and Eschuchame – Bronze and crystal butterfly sculptures standing guard at the bar annex and the foot of the interior staircase, Zapopan Collection made in Guadalajara
+- Amorfius and Eschuchame – Bronze and crystal butterfly sculptures standing guard at the bar annex and the foot of the interior staircase is from the Zapopan Collection made in Guadalajara

 Luis Espiridion, Mexican Artist from Guadalajara

-- Suenos Cortados – Bronze sculpture in lobby office (not pictured)
+- Suenos Cortados – Bronze sculpture outside the lobby office

 Ingrid Mattsson, Swedish-born Sculptor

 An artist in mixed media, Ingrid is also known as the matriarch of Art 21 Studio in Guadalajara.
 This popular studio is the foundry for many Mexican and international artists.
 She owns it along with her husband, Francisco Quiroz, and their son Eduardo.
 She studied in Sweden and gained experience and museums in her home country before transferring to museums in Mexico.
 Her sculptures can be viewed in galleries throughout Puerto Vallarta and Guadalajara.